dawson-b23/HHDocs/HHDocs/docs/llm-usage.md

 ### Signup

 1. On the login screen (displayed if not authenticated), select "Sign Up" from the "Action" dropdown.
 2. Enter a valid email address (e.g., `user@example.com`).
 Don't worry you will never recieve spam or emails, this is just for user authentication.
+You can use work email or personal.
 3. Enter a password (at least 6 characters; Supabase enforces basic rules).
 4. Click "Register".
 5. If successful, you'll see "Registered!
 Log in."
 6. Troubleshooting:
- - Error like "Sign-up failed": Check email/password format or Supabase logs (`docker compose logs -f supabase`).
+   - Error like "Sign-up failed": Tell Dawson and he will check email/password format or Supabase logs
    - Duplicate email: Use a unique email.

 ### Login